Sekani

-Sekani or Tse’khene are a First Nations people of the Athabaskan-speaking ethnolinguistic group in the Northern Interior of British Columbia.
+Sekani or Tse’khene are a First Nations people of the Athabaskan-speaking ethnolinguistic group in the northern interior of British Columbia.
 Their territory includes the Finlay and Parsnip River drainages of the Rocky Mountain Trench.
-The neighbors of the Sekani are the Babine to the west, Dakelh to the south, Dunneza (Beaver) to the east, and Kaska and Tahltan, to the north, all Athabaskan peoples.
-In addition, due to the westward spread of the Plains Cree in recent centuries, their neighbors to the east now include Cree communities.
+The neighbours of the Sekani are the Babine to the west, Dakelh to the south, Dunneza (Beaver) to the east, and Kaska and Tahltan to the north—all Athabaskan peoples.
+In addition, due to the westward spread of the Plains Cree in recent centuries, their neighbours to the east now include Cree communities.